usabilla/php-docker-template/README.md

 - PHP: `(phpMajor).(phpMinor)-(cli|fpm)-(alpine|future supported OSes)(alpineMajor).(alpineMinor)(-dev)?`
   - Example: `7.2-fpm-alpine3.8`, `7.2-fpm-alpine3.8-dev`
-  - Note: The minor version might come followed by special versioning constraints in case of betas, etc. For instance: `7.3-rc-fpm-alpine3.8-dev`
+  - Note: The minor version might come followed by special versioning constraints in case of betas, etc. For instance `7.3-rc-fpm-alpine3.8-dev`
 - Nginx: `nginx(major).(minor)(-dev)?`
   - Example: `nginx1.15`, `nginx1.15-dev`

 ## Adding more supported versions

-The whole CI/CD pipeline is centralized in Makefile targets, the build of cli, fpm and http (for now only nginx) images have their targets named as `build-cli`, `build-fpm` and `build-http`
+The whole CI/CD pipeline is centralized in Makefile targets, the build of cli, fpm and http (for now only nginx) images have their targets named as `build-cli`, `build-fpm` and `build-http`.

 With the help of building scripts the addition of new versions is as easy as updating the Makefile with the desired new version.

-All the newly built versions are going to be automatically tagged and pushed upon CI/CD success, to see the output of your new changes you can see the `(BUILD).tags` file in the `tmp` directory
+All the newly built versions are going to be automatically tagged and pushed upon CI/CD success, to see the output of your new changes you can see the `(BUILD).tags` file in the `tmp` directory.

 ### PHP